 ⦁ Above-the-ground tanks should be located (if possible) in the shade.
 Exposure to direct sun will cause excessive evaporation of water.
 High water temperature will also facilitate bacterial growth and eventual y – unwanted chemical reactions.

-⦁ For increased security, new tanks should be washed (flushed) before the use for the storage of potable water.
-In practice (especially at off-grid location with no access to municipal water), it may be suggested to not use harvested rainwater for drinking until after few rainstorms to make sure the whole Rainwater Harvesting System was washed-out.
-Another approach is to negotiate that the tank is thoroughly flushed by the supplier before a delivery.
+⦁ For increased security, new tanks should be washed (flushed) before use for the storage of potable water.
+In practice (especially at off-grid locations with no access to municipal water), it may be suggested to not use harvested rainwater for drinking until after a few rainstorms to make sure the whole Rainwater Harvesting System was washed-out.
+Another approach is to negotiate that the tank is thoroughly flushed by the supplier before delivery.

-Unfortunately, customers very rarely (if at all) can get detailed information as of the chemical composition of food-grade linings.
+Unfortunately, customers very rarely (if at all) can get detailed information about the chemical composition of food-grade linings.
 Our choice is limited to the manufacturer’s certification that in fact, the tank meets requirements imposed by national agencies for the storage of potable water.

-On the positive side, however, we can assume that interior poly-linings are not exposed to UV, so at least they do not include UV-inhibitors (as poly-tanks do).
-Fewer chemicals mean – lower probability of health-hazards.
+On the positive side, however, we can assume that interior poly-linings are not exposed to UV, so at least they do not include UV inhibitors (as poly-tanks do).
+Fewer chemicals mean – a lower probability of health hazards.
 Another positive factor applies to underground water tanks as they will be exposed to moderate variations of temperature than their above-the-ground versions.
-Intuitively, we all understand that direct exposure to the scorching sun accelerates the break-down process of complex chemical compounds.
+Intuitively, we all understand that direct exposure to the scorching sun accelerates the breakdown process of complex chemical compounds.

 Field-installed liners are made in the form of portable “fabrics”.
 Usually, it’s a multi-layered material with added strength and durability.
-It’s a good combination – steel tank guarantee robustness, while the lining, eliminates potential health-hazards.
-Note that such lining can be on-site repaired (qualified person required) or replaced by a new one, prolonging the lifespan of the water tank system.
+It’s a good combination – the steel tank guarantee robustness, while the lining, eliminates potential health hazards.
+Note that such lining can be on-site repaired (a qualified person required) or replaced by a new one, prolonging the lifespan of the water tank system.

 Below is an example of a food-grade water tank lining developed by Rhino Tanks.
 The good news is that it can be custom-made for a given shape of the tank and according to the manufacturer, it can last for up to 60 years.
 On the slightly negative side – it must be installed by authorized technicians.

-The following video shows the step-by-step assembling process of the Rhino water tank and installation of its interior lining.
+The following video shows the step-by-step assembly process of the Rhino water tank and the installation of its interior lining.

 Another example of a functionally similar lining is the MDPE Food Grade Certified Liner made by Titan Environmental Containment (certified by Health Canada).